Evin-Ngoa/angular-utils-lib/README.md

 ## Installation Guide
-1. In your Angular application, install the my-custom-directives library:
+1. In your Angular application, install the angular-utils-lib library:
 ```perl
 npm install angular-utils-lib
 ```